Skip to main content

 • Desirable criteria = 1 point

-You can then review each candidate and assign them points based on whether they meet each criterion, as shown in the table below:
+You can then review candidates and assign them points based on whether they meet each criterion, as shown in the below table:

 Candidate IDEssential CriteriaPreferred CriteriaDesirable CriteriaTotal Score